liv-ac-uk/comp122/labs/variables/README.md

 Try it with different values of `currentWeight` and `newWeight` to ensure it works as you would expect (don't forget to recompile, or it will simply use the old version of your program)

+Before you submit your code change `Declarations.java` so that it compiles fine and make `currentWeight = 122.5` and `newWeight = 60`.

 {% next %}